harikp97/Cepstral_analysis_Python/README.md

 conda activate cepstral
 ```

-Required packages - numpy, matplotlib, scipy, scikit-learn, ipympl, tqdm.
+Required packages - numpy, matplotlib, scipy, scikit-learn, ipympl, tqdm, opencv.
 These can be installed by running the following commands in the conda terminal.

  ```
 conda install -c conda-forge matplotlib